open-neuromorphic/open-neuromorphic/files/snn_ml.md

 ![norse-image](../images/norse.png)

-Norse aims to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
+[Norse](https://norse.github.io/norse/) aims at exploiting the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
 Norse expands PyTorch with primitives for bio-inspired neural components, bringing you two advantages: a modern and proven infrastructure based on PyTorch and deep learning-compatible spiking neural network components.

 ## Sinabs